silverwind/droppy/README.md

 ```
 This will install droppy's home folder to `~/.droppy`.
 Append `--home <home>` to the command to define this path yourself.
 Once ready, navigate to [http://localhost:8989/](http://localhost:8989/).
 On first startup, you'll be prompted for a username and password for your first account.

+If you want to install a permanent server, follow the guides for [debian](https://github.com/silverwind/droppy/wiki/Debian-Installation) or [systemd](https://github.com/silverwind/droppy/wiki/Systemd-Installation).
 ###Module Usage - Express
 droppy can be used with [express](http://expressjs.com/):
 ```js